xigxog/kubefox/docs/quickstart.md

     status: {}
     ```

-Notice that Fox didn't rebuild the `backend` component as no changes were made.
+Fox didn't rebuild the `backend` component as no changes were made.
+Try testing
-Try testing out the new deployment.
-You can even switch back to `alpha`
+out the new deployment.
+You can even switch back to `alpha` to verify the
-to verify the changes.
+changes.

 ```shell
 curl "http://localhost:8080/small/hello?kf-dep=beta&kf-env=world"